plt-tud/MRT-HelloAssembler/README.md

 # MRT-HelloAssembler

+## Preparations
+To be able to easily use this project, the MRT-Environment must be set up first.
+Please clone it from its own repository and execute the installer script before continuing with this tutorial.

 ## Importing the project
   - To import the project, it is recommendable to create a folder *workspace* in the MRT-Environment folder.
 When you start Eclipse you can choose this filder as the workspace root.
   - Clone the MRT-HelloAssembler project directly into this workspace folder